jharrisonau/jharrison.github.io/_drafts/writing-meaningful-technical-specifications.markdown

 ---
 layout: post
-title:  "Technical specification basics"
+title:  "Writing meaningful specifications"
 categories: posts specs
+comments: true
 ---

+## Overview
+The purpose of this post is to explore
+<!--more-->

+## Documentation formats
+1. Wiki
+2. Word documents/PDFs

+## Specification documents
+1. Functional
+2. Technical
+3. Feature-based

+## Defining a template

+## Level of Detail
+1.

+## Reference Materials

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
-<!--more-->

 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: